swaxi/SGTool/README.md

 **Independent Component Analysis**
 Independent Component Analysis separates a multivariate signal into additive, statistically independent components by maximizing non-Gaussianity, often used to recover source signals from mixed observations.

+## Euler Deconvolution
+**Euler Deconvolution**
+Reliable Euler Deconvolution provides estimates of depth to gravity or magnetic sources based on analysis of gradients.
+Code derived from Reliable Euler Deconvolution by Felipe F. Melo and Valéria C.F.
+Barbosa https://github.com/ffigura/Euler-deconvolution-python.

+**Independent Component Analysis**
+Independent Component Analysis separates a multivariate signal into additive, statistically independent components by maximizing non-Gaussianity, often used to recover source signals from mixed observations.

 ## Gridding
 **Import points**
 Imports point data in csv, ASEG-GDF2 dat or xyz formats